conner-mcnicholas/Pickleball_Timeout_Analysis/README.md

 # pickleball_analysis

-An analysis to quantify the impact that timeouts have on a team's success, based on:<br>
+Analysing a dataset of:<br>
-    -389 timeouts included in <br>
+    -389 timeouts within <br>
-    -30315 rallies played over <br>
+    -30315 rallies over <br>
-    -714 total games<br>
+    -714 games<br>

-Based on the percent of rallies won before and after timeouts, results indicate taking a timeout improves performance by on average roughly 8%.
+Comparing the timeout-calling team's rally win rates before and after the timeout, results indicate taking a timeout improves performance by approximately 8%, on average.

 That improvement rate is captured by the metric "TOboost" in the table below.
 Because the serving side is at a disadvantage (winning only 42% of all rallies), the suffixes _srv and _ret pertain to only serving and returning rallies, respectively.<br>

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/5_14_2024/total_metrics.png?raw=true)<br>

-Metrics grouped by skill level:<br>
+Summary statistics grouped by skill level:<br>

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/5_14_2024/skillmetrics.png?raw=true)<br>

 Each timeout is individually scored based on the difference between the team' rallys win percentage before and after the timeout.<br>

 The rallies included in the calculation for any given timeout are rallies in the game (not match) before and after the timeout, bounded by any other timeouts.
-Bounding by other timeouts seems reasonable because they offer an opportunity to change strategies, and thus counteract the impact of the timeout at hand.
+This bounding was applied because other timeouts are opportunities to change strategy, and thus counteract the impact of the timeout at hand.

 Example calculations are provided for a sample game below, with rallies for one particular timeout highlighted in yellow in the figure on the left.